 8. Philippines

-A favorite among divers, the 7,107 islands in the Philippines deliver just about every tropical diving experience available.
+A favorite among divers, the 7,641 islands in the Philippines deliver just about every tropical diving experience available.
 Among those are fantastic shark dives.
-To be one of the only among your diving peers to have seen a thresher shark, head for the Monad Shoal off of Malapascua.
+To be one of the only among your diving peers to have seen a thresher shark, head for Monad Shoal off Malapascua.

 Malapascua

-As one tiny island in the more than 7,000 islands of the Philippines, it’s rather unbelievable that this one place has become a thresher shark diving mecca.
-Throughout the year, thresher sharks can be seen with regularity at 30 meters on Malapascua’s Monad Shoal.
+As a tiny island in the more than 7,000 islands of the Philippines, it’s rather unbelievable that this one place has become a thresher shark diving mecca.
+Throughout the year, thresher sharks can be seen with regularity at 30m (100ft) on Malapascua’s Monad Shoal near Cebu.
 Some say it’s the only reliable spot in the world for observing these sharks, and it’s certainly the only place a thresher shark has been photographed giving birth.
 With two days of diving during any month of the year, you’re nearly guaranteed at least one observation of this wild-tailed shark.
 So grab your gear and head to this white-sand paradise.

 9. USA